Zinder

-Zinder (locally, Damagaram), formerly also spelled Sinder, is the third largest city in Niger, with a population of 170,574 (2001 census); by the 2012 census its population reached 235,605.
+Zinder (locally, Damagaram), formerly also spelled Sinder, is the third largest city in Niger, with a population of 235,605 as by the 2012 census.
 It is situated 861 km east of the capital Niamey and 240 km north of the Nigerian city of Kano.

 History

 Early history

 Zinder was originally the site of the small Hausa village of Zengou.
 The town grew dramatically in importance following the arrival of Kanuri aristocrats in 1736, who built a new fortified quarter called Birni to the south and declared the town of Zinder as the capital of the Sultanate of Damagaram in 1736.
 Thereafter Zinder became an important centre of the Trans-Saharan trade and a major hub for trade south through Kano and east to Bornu.
 The sultanate remained nominally subject to the Borno Empire until the reign of Sultan Tanimoune Dan Souleymane in the mid-to-late 19th century, who declared independence and initiated a phase of vigorous expansion.

 Europeans began exploring the region in the 19th century, beginning with German explorer Heinrich Barth, who stayed in Zinder in 1851, and later the French explorer Marius Gabriel Cazemajou, who was killed in the city in 1897.
 It was then, after a brief resistance, occupied in July 1899 by Lt.
 Pallier of the Voulet-Chanoine mission.
 The French barracks was called Fort Cazemajou and it served as the capital of the Niger Military Territory upon its creation in 1911.
 In 1926, following fears of Hausa revolts and improving relations with the Djerma of the west, the capital was transferred back to the village of Niamey.

 Upon Niger's independence from France, the town's fort was renamed for Sultane Tanimoune.